labgem/metacoco/README.md

 **Output files**

-MetaCoCo is going to produce two types of completion matrix :
+MetaCoCo is going to produce two types of completion matrix:

 - Individual matrix for each genome